 It was sent in a letter to Eratosthenes of Cyrene—now at least 2,200 years old—and is scripted in beautiful verse.
 In the mathematical world, it is called the Archimedes Cattle Problem because it involves a certain definite number of bulls and cows.
 The bulls are of four different types, as are the cows.
 The problem posed in verse is a series of constraints that the variables are subjected to.

-Assuming that the four “bull” variables are x, y, z, and t, and their “cow” counterparts are a, b, c and d, the equations read as follows:
+Assuming that the four “bull” variables are katex is not defined, and katex is not defined, and their “cow” counterparts are katex is not defined and katex is not defined, the equations read as follows:

-The problem challenges people to find the size of the herd (a+b+c+d+x+y+z+t), and also to find out how many bulls and cows belong to each of the four respective varieties.
+The problem challenges people to find the size of the herd katex is not defined, and also to find out how many bulls and cows belong to each of the four respective varieties.

 Archimedes stated that a person who could “merely” solve this portion of the problem was at best competent.
 He then suggested two more constraints that had to be satisfied by the solution of these equations [9]:

 “… But come, understand also all these conditions regarding the cattle of the Sun.
-When the white bulls [x] mingled their number with the black [y], they stood firm, equal in depth and breadth, and the plains of Thrinacia, stretching far in all ways, were filled with their multitude.
-Again, when the yellow [z] and the dappled bulls [t] were gathered into one herd they stood in such a manner that their number, beginning from one, grew slowly greater till it completed a triangular figure, there being no bulls of other colours in their midst nor none of them lacking…”
+When the white bulls katex is not defined mingled their number with the black katex is not defined, they stood firm, equal in depth and breadth, and the plains of Thrinacia, stretching far in all ways, were filled with their multitude.
+Again, when the yellow katex is not defined and the dappled bulls katex is not defined were gathered into one herd they stood in such a manner that their number, beginning from one, grew slowly greater till it completed a triangular figure, there being no bulls of other colours in their midst nor none of them lacking…”

-In mathematical terms, x + y had to be a square; i.e., x+y=r^2 for some r.
-Also, z+t had to be a triangular number; i.e., z+t=n(n+1)/2 for some n.
+In mathematical terms, katex is not defined had to be a square; i.e., katex is not defined for some katex is not defined.
+Also, katex is not defined had to be a triangular number; i.e., katex is not defined for some katex is not defined.
 The one who solved this harder version could stake claim to the prize of supreme wisdom [9]:

 “If thou art able, O stranger, to find out all these things and gather them together in your mind, giving all the relations, thou shalt depart crowned with glory and knowing that thou hast been adjudged perfect in this species of wisdom.”

-One learns in high schools that 1+2+\cdots+n=n(n+1)/2.
+One learns in high schools that katex is not defined.
 One may also have heard the story of Gauss’s childhood exploit where he stumped his school teacher by arriving at the above formula on the spot.
 The evaluation of the same sum relates to another anecdote (see [5]) that demonstrates the precocious mathematical prowess of a 20th century mathematician.

 William Thurston, Jr. (1946–2012) was famous for his unusually fertile imagination, coupled with powerful geometric insights.
 He went on to make major contributions to the world of geometry, and his work was recognized with a Fields Medal in 1982.